Get Who Cares

 Every game you want to play may be played on the Z390 UD.
 It includes everything you’ll need for your favorite hobby.
 The Dual Channel DDR 4 memory provides for extremely fast rates, which is advantageous to gaming play.

-Video Review of the Gigabyte ZZ390 UD
+Video Analysis of the Gigabyte ZZ390 UD

 The Gigabyte ZZ390 DU motherboard (ATX) has three PCIe x16 slots, one of which is linked to the chipset with full 16 lanes and the others with four data lines.
 Three PCIe x1 slots are available on the motherboard for extra plug-in and expansion cards.